6.1 General context

 Secondary Education (ISCED Levels 2 and 3) - In Malta, secondary education is divided into two cycles: Middle schools and Secondary schools which last till students reach 16 years, this being the end of compulsory schooling.
-At secondary level, students follow a set of core compulsory subjects including the three core subjects of Maltese, English and Mathematics together with Integrated Science, one compulsory science subject (Biology, Chemistry or Physics).a foreign language, Religious Knowledge, Physical Education, History, Geography, Art, Personal and Social Development (PSD) and ICT.
+At the secondary level, students follow a set of core compulsory subjects including the three core subjects of Maltese, English, and Mathematics together with Integrated Science, one compulsory science subject (Biology, Chemistry, or Physics). a foreign language, Religious Knowledge, Physical Education, History, Geography, Art, Personal and Social Development (PSD), and ICT.
 One compulsory elective subject is also offered during the first two years of secondary education (middle schools) and another one or two elective subjects are offered during the final three years of secondary education.

-At post-secondary level students can follow a programme of their choice after they have completed compulsory education and are 16 years of age and older.
-State general upper-secondary education is provided at the G. Curmi Higher Secondary School, the Sir M. Refalo Higher Secondary School, Gozo and the Junior College.
+At the post-secondary level, students can follow a programme of their choice after they have completed compulsory education and are 16 years of age and older.
+State general upper-secondary education is provided at the G. Curmi Higher Secondary School, the Sir M. Refalo Higher Secondary School, Gozo, and the Junior College.
 The latter falls under the responsibility of the University of Malta.
-There are also private educational institutions which provide courses at this level of education.
+There are also private educational institutions that provide courses at this level of education.

-The overall responsibility for vocational education and training (VET) in Malta lies with the Ministry for Education and Employment (MEDE).
+The overall responsibility for vocational education and training (VET) in Malta lies with the Ministry for Education, Sport, Youth, Research and Innovation.
 However the two main state VET providers are the Malta College for Arts, Science and Technology (MCAST) and the Institute for Tourism Studies (ITS) are self-accrediting institutions offering VET courses.

 Tertiary Education: Tertiary education in Malta is provided mainly by the University of Malta which is an autonomous and self-governing body, totally funded by the Government.
 The University structure has been reviewed according to the Bologna Process Framework which envisaged the establishment of the European Higher Education Area by 2010.
 The governing bodies of the university are the Council and the Senate.